Things to do

 Canal boat trips and smaller craft to hire are all available at the Canal Basin and many visitors enjoy the short trip along the canal for its tranquillity and points of interest along the way.

 By 1093 de Neufmarche and his knights had defeated the Welsh rulers of South Wales and begun to build themselves the castles from which they intended to control their new lands.
 Brecon’s position at the confluence of the rivers Usk and Aberhonddu was believed to be the major influence in its siting.
-The remains of the castle now form part of the Castle Hotel and can be viewed from the pedestrianised Castle Street Bridge, but not accessed directly.

 so much to love